7ombie/jsii/docs/untitled.md

 ### Compound Statements

-Compound statements (those that contain blocks of other statements, like `if`, `while`, `for` etc) are all formal statements (so they all begin with a keyword).
+Compound statements (those that contain blocks of other statements, like `if`, `while`, `for` etc) are all proper statements (which are always formal).
 Therefore, when we have a block that only contains one other block, we can inline the headers.
 For example:

     for row in rows for column in columns { console.log(row, column) }